judnich/Kosmos/README.md

 All of Kosmos (the source code you see in this repository except for the "external" folder) was implemented from the ground up over these few weeks.
 However, the ideas / algorithms behind Kosmos's technology have been generally within my focus over the past few years (I'm very familiar in-depth in many areas of 3D graphics) which no doubt accelerated my learning curve.

+### Future Plans

+Kosmos (this web based version version) was mostly an experimental, self-educational project for me.
+In retrospect, WebGL simply has too many compatibility issues/hassles for it to be a valuable target for my spare time projects.
+My future versions or projects will most likely be done with native code instead -- certainly until WebGL stops being flakey, and browsers figure out how to get closer to native performance.

+For example I'd like to make a future improved version of Kosmos as a mobile game app, targeting tablets in particular.
+Additionally, there are a lot of features I'd include that I didn't have time for in the current web based version:

+* Planet atmospheres with correct simulated atmospheric scattering effects

+* Much more ground-level detail (i.e. trees, grass, etc.)

+* Animated planet orbits and rotations

+* More variety of planet types (right now there's just a few base types)

+* Gameplay dynamics with space and ground combat

+However since following graduation most of my time will be dedicated to full-time work, "Kosmos 2.0" probably won't be likely any time soon exept possibly as a weekend project.

+### Lessons Learned

+* WebGL is flakey and not ready for "serious" 3D games yet (except the most rudimentary last-gen graphics)

+* Procedural content generation, while a nice idea in concept, ultimately doesn't "save" you all that much work.
+In theory it provides "infinite variation" of planets, stars, etc., but it does NOT provide infinite *novelty*.

+#### Sidenote: Thoughts on procedural generation

+What we find interesting artistically and visually is not variation, but "novelty".
+While admittedly a more vague word, novelty represents content that is truly "new", rather than just parameterized variations of the same thing seen before.

+Although procedural generation engines (like Kosmos) can provide infinitely varying universes with trillions of stars without the need for each to be individually designed, it becomes boring after a while because our minds eventually adapt and figure out the underlying patterns very rapidly.

+Therefore, some amount of hand-crafting and artistically created content is needed to make content sufficiently interesting for a game, for example.
+However, one possible exception would be a more intricately simulation-oriented generation system (i.e. rather than simple mathematical functions to generate planet-resembling things, actually simulate gasses in space, gravity in space, star formation, planet formation, erosion, elements, etc. etc.) This could produce a system so complex that variation does become truly "novel" in some sense, simply from the sheer scale and detail of the simulation.
+However doing this would require far too much computational power to be feasible in real-time on even powerful gaming computers, let alone mobile/casual devices.
+It might be feasible though as a offline content creation tool to ease the work of artists, however.
+Or, it could be feasible if offloaded to a supercomputing "cloud", with the data streamed to users of the game world on-demand.
+Even then though, creating the rules for such a simulation would be no small feat in of itself.

+So for at least quite some time, I think most 3D worlds will need to have some aspect of human-guided design to be effectively interesting for games.
+This doesn't rule out procedurally generated content by any means, it just means you'll probably spend about as much time crafting procedural rules/equations as an artist would making it by hand anyway.

 ## Credits

 The following external open-source libraries were used in Kosmos: